WilsonBillkia/bane/README.md

 # bane

-## Build Guide For a Chainlink Node v 0.9
+## Automated Build and Hardening Guide For a Chainlink Node
-A vagrant / ansible lab for building idempotent Chainlink nodes.
-Version One just builds a couple of VM’s with Chainlink installed, and applies the Openstack ansible hardening role for US DoD STIG.
+A set of ansible playbooks for rapid deployment of test Chainlink and Ethereum nodes.
+Version One builds a Chainlink VM and an Ethereum VM on a virtual network 192.168.33.* , and can apply the Openstack Ansible Hardening role for US DoD STIG on them both (just change the ip address in the Stig_guide.yml script to the host you want to harden.)

-(This is an early version, not quite finished, but should run and build two chainlink boxes - it’s two because my early build needs to be changed and have one running geth, or just shelved, but for now two is better than one right?)
+The Ansible playbooks use Vagrant and VirtualBox VMs for the provisioning but they should work on any linux host with whatever user and  keypair you want to use to manage things install on it.
+(I set this up mainly to do some stuff with raspberry pi's)

 ## Requirements on Host:
+Tested on the following:
 * ansible 2.5.0
 * Vagrant 2.0.1
 * Openstack Ansible Hardening role installed in ansible roles on Host VM